On this page

 How you can apply for social housing

 There are a few different ways you can apply to rent a property from Sanctuary.
-These include:
+Please click on the accordions below for more information:

 Most of our homes are let through local authorities.
 The easiest way to rent a home from us is to join your local authority’s housing list.